biobakery/anpan/README.md

 ## Dependencies

-anpan depends on the following R packages, most of which which can be installed from CRAN (the exception being cmdstanr):
+anpan depends on the following R packages, most of which are available through CRAN (the exception being cmdstanr):

     install.packages(c("ape",
                        "broom",